evogelsa/go-ml-rpg/README.md

 identical.
 If the computer analyzes the current game and decides the state is state 1, then it will most likely select the defensive action as that provides the highest reward.
-Depending on the exploration rate, there is a chance that the action is randomly selected rather than selected based off reward.
+Depending on the exploration rate, there is a chance that the action is randomly selected rather than selected based on reward.

 The size of the QTable grows exponentially as more states and more actions are added to the game, which limits the amount of complexity greatly.
 More states